Atique6/real-time-market-streaming-kafka/README.md

 ---

-## ✔️ Pipeline is now fully running
+## Pipeline summary
-- WebSocket → Kafka → Consumers → PostgreSQL → Dashboard
+WebSocket to Kafka to Consumers to PostgreSQL to Dashboard Alerts are generated using EWMA volatility baselines and stored in PostgreSQL
-- Fake stocks used for testing
-- Binance stream used for real-time market data

----

-# real-time-market-streaming-kafka
-Real-time crypto streaming pipeline with Kafka, PostgreSQL, and EWMA-based alerting.
- 857ba4b7594f5c4fde0031683aa573c29d715d06